 Can I get my Georgia real estate license online?

 You can complete the majority of the licensing steps online.
 You can take your prelicensing course online.
 You will have to complete a proctored exam when you’re done with your prelicensing course, but you can do that at home or at a location of your choice.
 As for your background check and license exam, you must complete them in person.

 It takes two to six months to get a Georgia real estate license.
-The longest part of the process of obtaining your license is the prelicense course.
-If you take scheduled livestream classes that run Monday to Friday full time, you can finish the course in as little as two weeks.
+The longest part of the process of obtaining your license is the prelicensing course.
+If you take scheduled live stream classes that run Monday to Friday full time, you can finish the course in as little as two weeks.
 Taking the prelicensing course at your own pace means you’ll have to set your schedule.

 Does Georgia have post-licensing requirements?

 Yes; newly licensed salespersons in Georgia have to complete a 25-hour post-licensing course.
 You’ll have to complete the course within the first year of receiving your real estate license.

 More Career Resources From The Close